-The Red Hat Package Manager (RPM) has establised itself as one of the most popular distrubution formats for linux software today.
-A first time user may feel overwhelmed by a vast number of options available and this article will help a newhand to get familiar with RPM.
+The RPM (Short for Red Hat Package Manager) has established itself as one of the most popular distribution formats for linux software today.
+A first time user may feel overwhelmed by a vast number of options available, and this article aims to help you to get familiar with the command line tool RPM.

-The traditional way to install a package was to retrival an archive and then extract its files into the system wide directories.
-This worked fine but system administrator may face lots of problems like how to update the packages without breaking former settings, how to uninstall the files smoothly and completely, and how to deal with the dependency issues, etc.
+The traditional way to install a package was to retrieval an archive and extract its files into the system-wide directories.
+This works fine but system administrators may face lots of problems like to update the packages without breaking former settings, to uninstall the package smoothly with all its files, and to deal with dependency issues, etc.

-RPM is a useful tool for both managing your system and diagnosing and fixing these problems.
-The best way to learn this package management system is to look at some examples.
-It’s highly suggested to have a try with your own system.
+RPM is a useful tool for managing system-wide files and troubleshooting related problems.
+The best way to learn this package management system is to learn from examples.
+Here we’d show 11 practical examples of RPM Commands.

-For installation, “rpm -ivh package.rpm” is widely used, for details please check the output of “man rpm” or “rpm –help” for details.
-For deinstallation, “rpm -e package” works well.
-Keep note that the package’s name is changed here, the suffix is not needed.
+To install a package, “rpm -ivh package.rpm” is widely used.
+Please check the output of command “man rpm” or “rpm –help” for details.
+To deinstall a package, “rpm -e package” works well.
+Keep note that the package’s name is changed here, and the suffix is not needed.

 rpm -ivh ftp://firstname.lastname@example.org/rpm/sysstat-9.0.4-1.i586.rpm